 Central Michigan University is committed to providing students, faculty, staff and visitors a healthy environment for living, learning and working.
-CMU’s campus will expand its current smoke-free policy to become tobacco-free July 1, 2014.
+CMU’s campus and properties became tobacco-free on July 1, 2014.
+The policy can be accessed here.

 CMU is one of nearly 1,200 colleges and universities with smoke-free campuses.
-With this policy change in July, CMU will join nearly 800 tobacco-free colleges and universities across the nation. www.no-smoke.org/pdf/smokefreecollegesuniversities.pdf
+With the policy change, CMU joins nearly 800 tobacco-free colleges and universities across the nation. www.no-smoke.org/pdf/smokefreecollegesuniversities.pdf

-In a campuswide survey of more than 4,500 students, faculty and staff, nearly 70 percent favored an expansion of the current smoke-free policy.
+In a campus wide survey of more than 4,500 students, faculty and staff, nearly 70 percent favored the move to a tobacco-free campus.

 The tobacco-free policy prohibits: